cggaurav/albumart/README.md

-albumart
+Albumart : From Spotify
 ========

-Making a portfolio of album arts of your favorite playlist
+Making a portfolio of album arts of your favorite artist/albums